arts-lucie/consistent-KT-estimator-in-the-MLSBM/README.md

-The file code_ML-DynSBM.R contains all the functions used for the simulations.
+The file code_MLSBM.R contains all the functions used for the simulations.

 Each other file corresponds to a specific experiment conducted as part of the project.